 HMP’s experienced liaisons and mediators provide feedback to new mediators.
 Providing feedback is a fundamental aspect of HMP’s model.

-New HMP student members work in the HMP office every other week for one semester.
+HMP student members have the opportunity to work in the HMP office.

 Offered two to three times each semester, HMP’s Clinical Supervisor Cathy Mondell provides an opportunity for HMP members to discuss their mediation experiences.